Do People Lose Their Rights as They Age?

 As frightening as this sounds, there is some good news.
 It’s possible to take actions that will protect you (or your elderly loved ones) from becoming victims of unethical guardians.
 The U.S. Department of Health and Human Services (DHS) runs a website that aims to educate citizens on how to plan for future long-term care.

 According to statistics listed on the site, of the 10 million people who require long-term care in the United States, 6 million are over the age of 65.
 Of course, it’s best to start planning before you hit 65!
 The DHS advises everyone to educate themselves on issues surrounding long-term care, including:

 - The costs associated with long-term care

 - How the layout of a home could affect an elderly person

 - Having an advance healthcare directive

 An advance care directive is a document that lays out in advance how you want important health decisions made for you, and who you want appointed as your guardian in the event that you are no longer capable of caring for yourself.
 It helps inform your loved ones what your wishes are before it becomes too late.

 If you are concerned about maintaining your independence, or how best to approach your end-of-life decisions, you need the help of an experienced Pennsylvania elder law attorney.
-Trying to prepare for your future can seem overwhelming, but the experienced and thoughtful legal team at the Law Offices of Kreisher & Gregorowicz can walk you through the process of making a life care plan.
+Trying to prepare for your future can seem overwhelming, but the experienced and thoughtful legal team at Kreisher Marshall & Associates, LLC can walk you through the process of making a life care plan.
 Call us today at (570) 784-5211 to schedule a free consultation.